Vliro/humus/README.md

 In the repository almost everything is interfaced.
 This allows you to fine-tune exactly how models are saved and dealt with as mutations are very important that they behave as you want while at the same time not having to write the mutation code 100% manually.

-## Mulgen
+## gen

-Mulgen is the library for generating structs and common definitions.
+gen is the library for generating structs and common definitions.

 The code is mostly hacked together to get the functionality.
 Once I've decided exactly how it will generate models the code will be written to be easier to understand and deal with.